twitter-research/cwn/README.md

 The tuning jobs will write the results under `exp/results/<dataset_name>_tuning_<exp_name>/`.
 You can inspect tuning results via Jupyter Notebook / Lab.
 Open notebook `exp/analyse_TU_tuning.ipynb`.
 In the second cell, set the `exp_name` and `dataset` variables.
 Run all cells.

+The last cell will print the top-5 scores and the configurations hyperparameters in variable `inspect_args`.